Elimination Chamber (2011): Preliminary matches

-The event opened with Alberto Del Rio facing Intercontinental Champion Kofi Kingston.
+The event opened with Alberto Del Rio facing Kofi Kingston.
 Del Rio forced Kingston to submit to the Cross Armbreaker to win the match.

-Next was the Elimination Chamber match for the World Heavyweight Championship involving Edge, Rey Mysterio, Kane, Drew McIntyre, Big Show and Wade Barrett.
+Next was the Elimination Chamber match for the World Heavyweight Championship involving Edge, Rey Mysterio, Kane, Drew McIntyre, Wade Barrett and Big Show (who replaced Dolph Ziggler).
 Edge and Mysterio started the match.
 Barrett entered at #3, Kane entered at #4, McIntyre entered at #5 and Big Show entered at #6.
 Barrett was eliminated by Big Show after a KO Punch.
-Big Show was eliminated by Kane after a Chokeslam.
-McIntyre was eliminated by Kane after a Chokeslam.
-Kane was eliminated by Edge after a Spear.
+Big Show and McIntyre were both eliminated by Kane after a Chokeslam each to both men.
+Kane was eliminated by Edge after a double Spear to him and Mysterio, which made Kane angry, thus kicking Edge to the floor and executed two Chokeslams: one to Mysterio and one to Edge.
 Edge executed a Spear on Mysterio for a near-fall.
 Mysterio executed a 619 and a Slingshot Splash on Edge for a near-fall.
 Mysterio executed another 619 and leapt off the top rope but Edge performed a Spear on Mysterio in mid-air to eliminate him and retain the title.
-After the match, Alberto Del Rio attacked Edge but Christian returned and attacked Del Rio, ending the attack with a Killswitch.
+After the match, Alberto Del Rio attacked Edge but Christian returned and rescued Edge from Del Rio, ending the attack with a Killswitch.

+Next, Booker T came to the ring and introduced a returning Trish Stratus who was going to be joining him and Stone Cold Steve Austin as a trainer for the new season of Tough Enough.

 After that, Santino Marella and Vladimir Kozlov defended the WWE Tag Team Championship against The Corre (Heath Slater and Justin Gabriel).
-Gabriel performed a 450 Splash on Kozlov to win the title.
+Gabriel performed a 450 Splash on Kozlov to win the titles.

+Next Vickie Guerrero came out to beg Theodore Long to rehire Dolph Ziggler, Long announced he had rehired someone and brought out a returning Kelly Kelly who had recently been fired by Guerrero.
+As she attacked Guerrero she was attacked by LayCool before Trish Stratus came out to make the save.

 In the fourth match, The Miz faced Jerry Lawler for the WWE Championship.
-During the match, Lawler performed a Diving Fist Drop on Miz but Miz placed his foot on the bottom rope to void the pinfall.
+During the match, Lawler performed a Diving Fist Drop on The Miz but The Miz placed his foot on the bottom rope to void the pinfall.
 The Miz performed a Skull Crushing Finale on Lawler to retain the title.